This section covers a number of additional approvals/information that may be required to obtain approval for building and plumbing applications.

 - As COVID-19 restrictions are relaxed, it is important to ensure the safety of building water systems before occupancy resumes.
 While some buildings have been unoccupied during the restrictions, water left in water services could change in quality.
 This Advisory Note provides guidance on what should be considered prior to re-occupying a building.

 Council offers a reduction in fees for organisations approved for 'not-for-profit' status in development application fees.
 All requests must be submitted on the application form or if previously approved, a copy of the approval letter must be attached to all new application lodgments.

-Buildings other than class 1a & 10 should have a Certificate of Classification before using or occupying a building.
+Buildings other than class 1a & 10 should have a Certificate of Occupancy before using or occupying a building.
 If a building has had alterations and/or additions made without approval, a new building application is required.
 As Council no longer certifies commercial buildings, customers are requested to contact a private certifier.